digitalinteraction/wiki-md/README.md

 ## Usage

-This cli is designed to be run inside a docker container
+This cli is designed to be run inside a docker container.

+The command below will:

+- Read in markdown files from `./your_pages_directory`
+- Write html files to `./your_output_directory`
+- Set the theme colour to `#4b8aee`

 ```bash
 docker run -it --rm \